paobrien/Phylosymbiosis-in-coral-reef-invertebrates/README.md

 # Phylosymbiosis-in-coral-reef-invertebrates
-Code for the analysis on the phylosymbiosis publication
+Code used for the analysis associated with the publication O'Brien et al. 2020 ISME.
+Comparing phylosymbiosis across diverse coral reef invertebrates.